cnpem/ssc-cdi/docs/source/examples.rst

 JSON input file
 ****************

+We explain below all the inputs present in the Json file.

     - LogfilePath: a path to save a json logfile when the sscptycho script is run.
 The json contains all the inputs from the logfile, plus a few extra ones calculated during runtime, such as object pixel size and object FRC resolution.
     - ProposalPath: path to the folder where data is located
     - Mask: path to a predefined mask to ignore bad pixels